Skip to content

 You should use these timelines as a planning guide, not a guarantee.
 Some applications may take more or less time.

-Processing times can change from month to month, especially if application numbers increase.
+Processing times can change from month to month, especially if application numbers increase, and there is always a surge as we enter the summer months.
 It’s also worth noting that LMIA processing time doesn’t include your work permit processing time.
 That part happens separately through IRCC, and it can add a big chunk to the overall wait.

 When your application processing time starts